Changissnz/nu_merchant_principal/README.md

 ## Pride Plays Perception Pt.
 III <a name="p26"></a>

-Every thing of a real existence, especially in material form, is eventually tested.
+Every thing of a real existence, especially in material form, is eventually and repeatedly tested.
 This truth says nothing on the forms of tests applied to each of these things, and what natures surround these tests to validate the tests' strengths, above all, and maybe the tests' correctness in applications afterwards, if there is the time, capital, and ethics to allow for that.
+Here is a claim.
+Oftentimes, it is pride that sets up the basis for what is right.
+It is pride that stands its ground.
+But pride's hosts may not have to be the ones that do the bidding for pride.
+To do the bidding for pride may require one to engage in much destruction and disgrace, two concepts when actualized may cause more trouble than what pride's hosts can stomach.